Holocaust trivialization

-Trivialization of the Holocaust is the act of making comparisons that diminish the scale and severity of the atrocities committed by Nazi Germany.
-The Wiesel Commission defined trivialization as the abusive use of comparisons with the aim of minimizing the Holocaust and banalizing its atrocities.
+Holocaust trivialization is the act of making comparisons that diminish the scale and severity of the atrocities committed by Nazi Germany.
+The Wiesel Commission defines trivialization as the abusive use of comparisons with the aim of minimizing the Holocaust and banalizing its atrocities.

-Manfred Gerstenfeld identifies trivialization of the Holocaust as one of the eleven forms of Holocaust distortion; he defines Holocaust trivialization as the application of language that is specific to describing the Holocaust to events and purposes that are unrelated to it.
+Manfred Gerstenfeld identifies trivialization of the Holocaust as one of eleven forms of Holocaust distortion; he defines Holocaust trivialization as the application of language that is specific to describing the Holocaust to events and purposes that are unrelated to it.
 According to Gerstenfeld, such unrelated issues include environmental problems, abortion, killing of animals, tobacco consumption, and human rights abuses.
 According to David Rudrum, examples of Holocaust trivialization include Lord Wigley invoking Auschwitz to oppose nuclear weapons and Al Gore citing Kristallnacht in defence of the environment.

 German political scientist Clemens Heni writes: "Contrary to the hard-core version, soft-core denial is often not easily identifiable.
 Often it is tolerated, or even encouraged and reproduced in the mainstream, not only in Germany.
 Scholars have only recently begun to unravel this disturbing phenomenon.
 Manfred Gerstenfeld discusses Holocaust trivialization in an article published in 2008.
 In Germany in 2007 two scholars, Thorsten Eitz and Georg Stötzel, published a voluminous dictionary of German language and discourse regarding National Socialism and the Holocaust.
 It includes chapters on Holocaust trivialization and contrived comparisons, such as the infamous 'atomic Holocaust', 'Babycaust,' 'Holocaust of abortion', 'red Holocaust' or 'biological Holocaust.'"

-The Holocaust survivor and memoirist Elie Wiesel wrote, "I cannot use [the word 'Holocaust'] anymore.
+The Holocaust survivor and memoirist Elie Wiesel wrote, "I cannot use [the word Holocaust] anymore.
 First, because there are no words, and also because it has become so trivialized that I cannot use it anymore.
 Whatever mishap occurs now, they call it 'holocaust.'
 I have seen it myself in television in the country in which I live.
 A commentator describing the defeat of a sports team, somewhere, called it a 'holocaust.'
 I have read in a very prestigious newspaper published in California, a description of the murder of six people, and the author called it a holocaust.
 So, I have no words anymore."